Find the best oil painting supplies for beginners, with the essential materials you need to get started.

 - Burnt Umber (natural dark brown earth pigment that can be used to create shadows).

 - Cadmium Red Light (this has a bias towards yellow).
+A cheaper alternative is Naphthol red, which has a similar colour profile.

 - Permanent Rose (this is a marketing name for primary magenta.
 It’s cool in its purest form, but mixes with yellow to make vibrant oranges).